Donders-Institute/bidscoin/docs/utilities.rst

 dicomsort
 ---------

 The ``dicomsort`` command-line tool is a utility to move your flat- or DICOMDIR-organized files (see `above <#required-source-data-structure>`__) into a 'seriesfolder' organization.
-This can be useful to organise your source data in a more convenient and human readable way (DICOMDIR or flat DICOM directories can often be hard to comprehend).
+This can be useful to organize your source data in a more convenient and human readable way (DICOMDIR or flat DICOM directories can often be hard to comprehend).
 The BIDScoin tools will run dicomsort in a temporary folder if your data is not already organized in series-folders, so in principle you don't really need to run it yourself (unless when you have a single multi-subject DICOMDIR file for your entire repository).
 Running dicomsort beforehand does, however, give you more flexibility in handling special cases that are not handled properly and it can also give you a speed benefit.
-If dicomsort do not satisfy your needs, then have a look at this `reorganize\_dicom\_files <https://github.com/robertoostenveld/bids-tools/blob/master/doc/reorganize_dicom_files.md>`__ tool.
+If dicomsort do not satisfy your needs, then have a look at this `DICOM reorganize <https://github.com/robertoostenveld/bids-tools/blob/master/doc/reorganize_dicom_files.md>`__ tool.

 ::